SmartWasteCollection/documentation/design/architecture/service-architecture.md

 ## Entities Layer (_Domain_)

 At the center of a microservice, the principal elements that shall remain untouched are domain entities and rules.
-These aspects should be completely unaware of what is happening outside, and should interact with each other describing the domain just by themselves.
-For instance, a group of entities can be represented by _Aggregates_, _Value Objects_ and _Entities_ identified in the _Model Driven Design_.
+These aspects should be completely unaware of what is happening outside and decoupled from the technologies and libraries used.

 ## Use Cases Layer (_Application_)